 The high taxes don't stop there.
 Overall, New York State stands out for having some of the highest property taxes in the nation.

 The New York City Department of Finance values residential and commercial properties.
 A tentative value value assessment is sent out to property owners on May 1 each year for most communities.
 A final assessment is then sent out if there aren't any changes.

-New York City assessments are based on percentages of market value and those percentages can vary based on the type of property.
-If you don't agree with your assessment, you have a right to appeal it.
+New York City assessments are based on percentages of market value, and those percentages can vary based on the type of property.
+You have a right to appeal if you don't agree with your assessment.

-Property tax rates are set each year by the mayor and city council and they can also vary depending on the type of property.
-These tax rates are applied to property values to help determine each homeowner's annual tax liability.
-Property tax bills are sent out each year in June, and payments are due either in two semi-annual payments for homes with assessed values of more than $250,000, or four quarterly payments for homes with assessed values of $250,000 or less.
+Property tax rates are set each year by the mayor and by city council, and they can vary depending on the type of property.
+They're applied to property values to help determine each homeowner's annual tax liability.
+Property taxes are due either in two semi-annual payments for homes with assessed values of more than $250,000, or four quarterly payments for homes with assessed values of $250,000 or less.

 New York City offers several exemptions and property tax reductions, including exemptions for senior citizens, veterans, and the disabled.
 The New York State STAR exemption for owner-occupied housing is also available, as well as property tax abatements or reductions for certain individuals.

 The 2021-2022 New York State budget also gives homeowners a break in the form of a tax credit for any portion of real property taxes that exceeds 6% of their qualified adjusted gross incomes (QAGIs) if their QAGI is less than $250,000.